vatpac-technology/sops/docs/enroute/melbourne/GUN.md

 All other aircraft coming from GUN CTA must be **Heads-up** Coordinated to CB TCU prior to **20nm** from the boundary.

 !!! note
-    These coordination requirements apply to aircraft entering the CB TCU, even if the airspace is owned by WOL
+    These coordination requirements apply to aircraft entering the CB TCU, even if the airspace is owned by SNO(WOL).

 #### Departures
 Voiceless for all aircraft: